Program OverviewPrinter Friendly

-Centennial College's Performing Arts Fundamentals program, offered by the School of Communications, Media and Design, provides students with the foundation they need to explore a wide range of career opportunities in the performing arts.
-Students will develop core skills in music, theatre and dance, but can customize their program through advanced elective courses and express their talents in collaborative, multi-disciplinary performance projects.
-Students will also attend shows and network with leading industry professionals throughout the cultural hub of Toronto and will leave the program with a personalized, professional video portfolio to help launch their career or explore additional performing arts education options.
+Centennial College's Performing Arts Fundamentals program will provide you with the foundation to explore a wide range of career opportunities in the performing arts.
+You'll develop core skills in music, theatre and dance, but can customize your program experience through advanced elective courses and express your talents in collaborative, multidisciplinary performance projects.
+You'll also attend shows and network with leading industry professionals throughout Toronto's cultural hub and will leave the program with a personalized, professional video portfolio to help launch your career or explore additional performing arts education options.

-Graduates from this arts certificate program will have the opportunity for direct entry into any of the following programs at Centennial College's School of Communications, Media, Arts and Design at the Story Arts Centre: Dance Performance (2 year Diploma), Music Industry Arts and Performance (3 year Advanced Diploma) or Theatre Arts and Performance (3 year Advanced Diploma).
+As a graduate of this arts certificate program, you'll have the opportunity for direct entry into Centennial College's School of Communications, Media, Arts and Design programs such as: Dance Performance (two-year diploma), Music Industry Arts and Performance (three-year advanced diploma) or Theatre Arts and Performance (three-year advanced diploma).
 Minimum grade requirements will apply.